 - Collaborative divorce also helps partners find common ground on issues that may arise post-settlement or post-divorce.

-- The parties benefit by negotiating a settlement that works for both.
+- The parties benefit by negotiating a settlement that works for both, usually reducing conflict and stress.

 - This process also helps in offering relief or a stable situation to the parties with a temporary agreement.